A PHP Developer in The JavaScript World

 nodemon

-When developing the backend application I don't want to manually restart the application everytime I modify the source code.
-That's why we need the nodemon module (reference).
-Let's install it.
-After that we run the application by it.
+When developing the backend application we don't want to manually restart the application everytime the code is changed.
+For this problem we use the nodemon module (reference).

 $ npm install nodemon --save